Hello Kitty Roller Rescue

 - Mr. Exposition: Keroppi, via Kitty's computer.

-- Never Recycle Your Schemes: Averted in the New Game+, with Block-O doing everything exactly the same as before with two additions to the plan: His robot is made stronger, and Kitty is kidnapped.
+- Never Recycle Your Schemes: Averted in the New Game+, with Block-O doing everything exactly the same as before with two additions to the plan: His robot, and the other bosses are even stronger, and Kitty is kidnapped.

 - Non-Lethal Warfare: Purin's pudding stuns enemies.